fsprojects/Paket/docs/content/paket_install.md

   `--force`:  Forces the download and reinstallation of all packages.

-  `--dependencies-file`:  Use the specified file instead of `Paket.dependencies`.
+  `--dependencies-file`:  Use the specified file instead of `paket.dependencies`.